SoCFPGA-learning/DECA/Tutorials/Porting-Cores/HDMI/README.md

 assign HDMI_I2S[0] = i2sD;

 ```

+Note: When the original core has less than 8 bits per color then you can add zeros at the less significant bits or it is preferred to double the signal.
+So e.g. your core produces a 4 bit red signal to obtain a 8 bit signal just do `assign I_R = vga_r_s & vga_r_s`.

+**HDMI Audio DAC**

 For audio, signals i2sMck, i2sSck, i2sLr, i2sD should come from an I2S module from the original core.
 If the core has no I2S sound check the [Audio CODEC tutorial](https://github.com/SoCFPGA-learning/DECA/tree/main/Tutorials/Porting-Cores/AudioCODEC) to convert PWM audio to I2S audio.